-Year of Establishment 2021 Names of the Programme offered UG: B.E. in Computer Science and Engineering (Cyber Security)
+Year of Establishment 2021 Names of the Programme offered UG: B.E. in Artificial Intelligence and Data Science

-The Department of Computer Science and Engineering (Cyber Security) has eminent professor and faculty with the doctorate degree.
+The Department of Artificial Intelligence and Data Science has eminent professor and faculty with the doctorate degree.
 The faculty has been publishing research papers in refereed journals and in conference proceedings.
-The department has the state of the art laboratories and class rooms.
-The department conducts Technical seminars, workshops and hackathons regularly for students.
+The department has state of the art laboratories and class rooms.
+Technical seminars, workshops and hackathons are conducted regularly for students.
 The department encourages the students to conduct and participate in extra- curricular/sports activities.
-The department conducts courses with more of hands- on sessions and encourages students to take up MOOC based online courses in NPTEL, IIT Bombay, Coursera, Udacity, Udemy and edX.
+The department conducts subjects with more of hands- on sessions and encourages students to take up MOOC based online courses in NPTEL, IIT Bombay, Coursera, Udacity and edX.